 Comic ReliefThe game was the official game released in 1993 for Comic Relief, a British charity which helps the lives of disadvantaged people in the UK and Africa.

-Zeppelin GamesThis is similar to a previous title, also called Sleepwalker, from Zeppelin Games.
-Their original design was largely different, as it featured you protecting Uncle Silas as he sleepwalked around his massive Jet Set Willy-style house.
+Zeppelin GamesThis is similar to Sleepwalker from Zeppelin Games.
+That game featured the player protecting Uncle Silas as he sleepwalked around his massive Jet Set Willy-style house.